heyjianjing/linear_algebra/README.md

 `la_23`
 * Left and right eigenvectors
-* Real matrix has conjugate symmetric for eigenvalues and eigenvectors
+* Real matrix has conjugate symmetry for eigenvalues and eigenvectors
 * Basic properties of eigenvalues

 `la_24`